davidclarke1995/GoProject/README.md

 "Pull is not possible because you have unmerged files.
 Please, fix them up in the work tree, and then use 'git add/rm ' as appropriate to mark resolution, or use 'git commit -a'."

 So I seemed to be going in circles, meanwhile I could continue working on the project without committing but eventually a few days later through StackOverflow, I found a handy feature on git "git reset --hard".
 My local repository was behind the remote repository but this reset everything and I was able to commit and push again.

+The .gitignore was set up to ignore certain files and directories.
+I looked up templates such as https://github.com/github/gitignore for the certain elements to have in my .gitignore file and the reasons https://www.quora.com/Whats-the-purpose-of-a-gitignore-file?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa such as .exe as I don't want my executable file to be visible in the github repository.